 The Hon Margaret Stone has been appointed by the Attorney-General as Independent Reviewer of Adverse Security Assessments.
-The Reviewer’s role is to review ASIO adverse security assessments (ASAs) given to the Department of Immigration and Citizenship (DIAC) in relation to people who remain in immigration detention and have been found by DIAC to:
+The Reviewer's role is to review ASIO adverse security assessments (ASAs) given to the Department of Immigration and Border Protection in relation to people who remain in immigration detention and have been found by to:

 - engage Australia's protection obligations under international law, and

 - not be eligible for a permanent protection visa, or who have had their permanent protection visa cancelled.

 The Reviewer examines all material relied upon by ASIO in making the security assessment, as well as other relevant material, and forms an opinion on whether the assessment is an appropriate outcome.
 The applicant may also submit material for the Reviewer's consideration.